lmangall/Raycaster-Game-Engine/README.md

 ## Protection of Main Branch

-- **Main Protection:** While we've decided not to protect the `main` branch, it is crucial to follow the rule of never pushing directly to it.
+- **Main Protection:** The `main` branch is protected.
+Working in a team of 2 each push to main or pulling merge to main has to be reviewed by teammate.

 ### Example Workflow

 1. **Issue Creation:** Open an issue for a new task or bug.
-2. **Branching:** Create a new branch for the issue - e.g., `feature/add-new-feature`.
+2. **Branching:** Create a new branch for the issue.
-3. **Commits:** Make frequent, small commits and reference the issue number in the commit message.
+3. **Commits:** Make frequent, small commits (you can reference the issue number in the commit message)
 4. **Pull Request:** Open a pull request once the work is complete.
 5. **Review:** Collaborators review the code, add comments, and suggest changes if necessary.
 6. **Approval:** Once approved, the PR is merged into `main`,